Eurovision Debate: Format

-The debate is presented by 2 television anchor personalities who ask the candidates on stage a series of questions on pre-determined themes, although the questions themselves are not known in advance.
-The debate obeys the strictest rules of transparency and neutrality, all candidates are allocated exactly the same speaking time.
-Interpretation is provided in almost all EU official languages.
+The debate is presented by 2 television anchor personalities from public service media organisations who ask the candidates on stage a series of questions on pre-determined themes, although the questions themselves are not known in advance.
+The debate obeys strict rules of transparency and neutrality and all candidates are allocated the same speaking time.
+Interpretation is provided in all official languages of the EU, and the International Sign Language.

-The order in which the candidates take the floor is decided by a draw which happens 5 weeks before the debate itself.
+The order in which the candidates take the floor is decided by a draw which happens shortly before the debate itself.
 The Eurovision Debate also uses social media to spark debate among citizens throughout Europe around issues that are topical for the European Parliament elections.
-A third anchor person is monitoring the exchanges online and reports to the journalists on stage so that the social media dimension is taken into account during the discussions.
+In 2019, a third anchor person monitored the exchanges online and reported to the journalists on stage so that the social media dimension was taken into account during the discussions.
+This element was dropped for the 2024 debate given the direct involvement of voters in the audience and from the live events around the EU.

+In 2024 a draw was held on May 16th to determine the order of the candidates on stage, the order that the candidates would answer the question in each topic segment and the order in which the candidates would join the Spotlight interview section.